Boeing: Potential replacement for the 737 MAX

 In September 2025, The Wall Street Journal reported Boeing was planning a new single-aisle airplane to succeed the 737 MAX in an effort to recover market share lost to Airbus as a result of safety and quality issues.

 Environmental record

 In 2006, the UCLA Center for Environmental Risk Reduction released a study showing that Boeing's Santa Susana Field Laboratory, a site that was a former Rocketdyne test and development site in the Simi Hills of eastern Ventura County in Southern California, had been contaminated by Rocketdyne with toxic and radioactive waste.
 Boeing agreed to a cleanup agreement with the EPA in 2017.
 Clean-up studies and lawsuits are in progress.

-Boeing reported that each one of the jets it delivered in 2020 will add one million tons of carbon dioxide to the Earth's atmosphere, on average.
+Boeing reported that each one of the jets it delivered in 2020 will add an average of one million tons of carbon dioxide to the Earth's atmosphere.
+It was also estimated that the planes sold in 2020 will produce about 158 million tonnes of CO2.

+Climate change is impacting Boeing in the form of increased risks associated with extreme weather events, supply chain disruptions, and tough climate regulations.
+Boeing is forced to deal with increased operational and financial pressures associated with reducing carbon emissions and finding sustainable solutions.
+As such, Boeing is committed to making sustainable aviation fuel solutions suitable for its entire fleet of planes by 2030 and aims to achieve net-zero carbon emissions by 2050.

 On July 19, 2022, Boeing announced a renewed partnership with Mitsubishi to produce carbon-neutral and sustainable solutions.